oz123/blogit/docs/source/index.rst

 Blogit is a Python3 static site generator.
 It uses the markdown2 parser, and the Jinja2 template engine.
 It is a small code base, and does gradual builds of your content.
 Thus it is quick!
-New posts are added by demand, without the need to reparse and  rebuild all the content every time.
+New posts are added by demand, without the need to re-parse and  rebuild all the content every time.

 Oh no, why another static site generator?